nickpdemarco/josiah/README.md

 # josiah
 Josiah is Brown University's personal assistant.
 Aimed to be an cohesive extension to established products like Google Home and Amazon Echo.
 If you don't have a personal device, you can still play with the API.ai bot at [https://bot.api.ai/josiah](https://bot.api.ai/josiah).

+**Update**: Unfortunately, the link above has broken due to some deprecated underlying Brown APIs.
+The natural language processing seems to work, but queries to the various Brown APIs (menus, calendars, etc) will fail ungracefully.

 ## Architecture

 A summary of the architecture of the Josiah pipeline is shown below.